 Using Your Current Health Insurance for Coverage Abroad

-Having said that, let’s look at what might be covered and what definitely isn’t covered under the various health insurance systems where you might be from.
+Let’s look at what might be covered and what definitely isn’t covered under the various health insurance systems where you might be from.

-• Public insurance and social security provide minimal international coverage: This is true for public health insurance and social security programs such as Medicaid, Medicare, NHS, and so on.
+- Public insurance and social security provide minimal international coverage: This is true for public health insurance and social security programs such as Medicaid, Medicare, NHS, and so on.
 Public insurance and social security cover your health expenses in your home country.
-Although some of them may come with international coverage, such as the NHS that comes with health coverage in the EU, they cover medical conditions that are deemed life-threatening.
+Although some of them may come with international coverage, such as the NHS that comes with health coverage in the EU, they cover only medical conditions that are deemed life-threatening.

 Most home country insurance plans aren’t designed for expat living, making dedicated expat coverage essential for complete coverage abroad.